stdombek/docs/content/en/docs/Acquisitions/Invoices/_index.md

 *   **Disbursement number.** Enter an identifier from an external system corresponding to a payment, such as a check number.
 *   **Disbursement date.**  Enter the date of the disbursement transaction in the external system.
 *   **Disbursement amount.**  Enter the amount of the disbursement, with or without decimal.
+Note: the voucher number will be editable only if configured in [Settings > Invoices > Voucher number] (../settings/settings_invoices/settings_invoices/#settings--invoices--voucher-number).

 ## Exporting vouchers
 To export a file of voucher information in JSON or XML format, follow these steps: